What Is Bill Hader's Net Worth and Salary?

 Career

 Soon enough, Hader became famous for doing impressions on "Saturday Night Live."
-After making his debut on the show in 2005, he did impressions of some of the most well-known celebrities in the world.
-Despite this success, Hader later admitted that he never felt comfortable during his first four seasons on the show, and suffered a panic attack on the final episode of 2010.
+After making his debut on the show in 2005, he did impressions of some of the world's most well-known celebrities.
+Despite this success, Bill later admitted that he never felt comfortable during his first four seasons on the show and suffered a panic attack on the final episode of 2010.

-Hader began to transition towards film roles in the mid-2000s, starting with his film debut in "You, Me and Dupree."
-The next year in 2007, Bill followed up with roles in "Knocked Up," "Hot Rod," "The Brothers Solomon," and "Superbad."
+Hader began transitioning towards film roles in the mid-2000s, starting with his film debut in "You, Me and Dupree."
+The next year, in 2007, Bill followed up with roles in "Knocked Up," "Hot Rod," "The Brothers Solomon," and "Superbad."
 The latter role helped advance Hader's film career considerably, as it was a massive commercial and critical success.

 In 2008, he co-wrote and starred in the web series "The Line."
 That year, he also appeared in the films "Forgetting Sarah Marshall" and "Pineapple Express."
 To round out a busy 2008, Hader starred in the film "Tropic Thunder."
 Although the film received mostly positive reviews, its controversial nature (including jokes about mental illness and Robert Downey Jr. wearing blackface) resulted in plenty of media backlash.
 Despite its divisive nature, the film grossed $197.5 million at the box office, becoming one of Ben Stiller's most successful films as a director.

 In 2009, Hader appeared in films such as "Adventureland, "Year One," and "Night at the Museum: Battle of the Smithsonian."
 From 2011 to 2014, Bill started hosting "Essentials, Jr." on Turner Classic Movies.
-After an appearance on "The Mindy Project," he decided to leave "SNL" after spent eight seasons on the show.
-One of his first major dramatic roles came in 2014 with "The Skeleton King."
-Towards the mid-2010s, Hader appeared on the series "Brooklyn Nine-Nine" and booked a recurring role on the mockumentary series "Documentary Now!"
+After an appearance on "The Mindy Project," he decided to leave "SNL" after spending eight seasons on the show.
+One of his first major dramatic roles came in 2014 with "The Skeleton Twins."
+Towards the mid-2010s, Hader appeared on the series "Brooklyn Nine-Nine" and starred on the mockumentary series "Documentary Now!," which he co-created with Seth Meyers, Fred Armisen, and Rhys Thomas.

 In 2015, he acted as a leading man for the first time in the comedy "Trainwreck."
 He booked another romantic role in the movie "Maggie's Plan."

-In 2019, he starred in the film "It: Chapter Two" and received significant critical praise for this non-comedic role.
+In 2019, Hader starred in the film "It: Chapter Two" and received significant critical praise for this non-comedic role.

 Voice Acting